 Dwight Adams earned his bachelor's degree and Ph.D. from the University of Central Oklahoma and the University of Oklahoma respectively.
 He then joined the FBI as a Special Agent, where he pioneered DNA techniques as part of the FBI Laboratory’s Research Team.
 He testified more than 130 times for both the prosecution and defense, served on the National DNA Advisory Board, and established the National DNA Database, solving over 500,000 cases nationwide.
 After 23 years at the FBI, including serving as director of the FBI Laboratory in Quantico, Virginia, Adams returned to UCO where he became the first director of the W. Roger Webb Forensic Science, a nationally recognized leader in forensic science education.

-John A. “Rocky” Barrett, Jr. has served as Tribal Chairman of the Citizen Potawatomi Nation since 1985.
-Under his leadership, the Nation’s assets have grown to over $800 million, with an annual economic impact of $550 million.
-He has received honors for his public service, including the Leadership Award for Public Service from the International Economic Development Council.
+Chairman John A. “Rocky” Barrett, Jr. has faithfully served the Citizen Potawatomi Nation since 1973, assuming the role of Tribal Chairman in 1985.
+Under his leadership, the Nation’s assets have grown from $550 to over $800 million, with an annual economic impact exceeding $550 million.
+During his administration, the Nation experienced over 15% average annual growth over two decades, becoming the largest employer in Pottawatomie County.
+Chairman Barrett presides over the Tribal Legislature, shapes administrative functions, and was instrumental in creating the current constitution and statutes, securing the Nation's stability and progress.
+His recent honors include the Leadership Award for Public Service from the International Economic Development Council.

 To be considered for induction into the Oklahoma Hall of Fame, an individual must be nominated by someone who knows them personally and can speak to their accomplishments, character, and impact on their community.
 Nominations are accepted until March 1 each year.